Welcome to Why Choose? A Reverse Harem Book Tracker.

 Now we have that out of the way…

 Why Choose? is free to use.
 You don’t even need to sign up to browse the books.
-However, if you do sign up, you get to subscribe to authors or the books.
-You can either choose to have a notification on the release date of every book your favorite author releases, or you can choose to get a notification for the next book in the series.
+However, if you do sign up, you can add the release calendar to your device and never miss a release again.

-Another feature is that you can add books (I tried my best, but I’m sure there’s some that slipped through the net), and you can add tags.
+Another feature is that you can suggest books to add (I tried my best, but I’m sure there’s some that slipped through the net), and you can suggest tags to add too.
 If the author is signed up, they will moderate any tag suggestions, and if they’re not, we have a team of mods ready to get the books updated.

 Want to claim your books?
 Please do!
 We want you to come in and check the tags.
 When this was populated, the tags came from one person trying to guess what was in your book based on your blurb.
 Tags will probably have been missed and there’s a possibility that something was tagged wrongly.

 You also get to add some links to your bio pages – Facebook, Twitter, TikTok and a whole host of other options.
 Once your profile has been claimed, it will get verified and you will be able to make amends.
-If a reader suggests a tag, you get final say on if it’s appropriate.
+If a reader suggests a tag, on Fridays notifications are sent to the email you signed up to so that you can approve or reject tags.
+If no action is taken, after two weeks, they are automatically approved.

 The whole purpose of this is to help authors find readers and readers to find their next book boyfriends.
-This works best with conversation—we want you to go recommend these books in all the Facebook groups (in fact, here’s a list of them to join, but be aware they will have questions for you to answer to make sure you’re not a bot).
 We’ve created share links for you to recommend the hell out of the books you’ve found and loved.
 Please pimp these books out.
 Also, feel free to pimp this site out too!

 This site is free.
 We’re going to keep it free.
 But we are using affiliate links (because building an app isn’t cheap).
 This means, when you click on a link, it will take you to your Amazon store and if you choose to buy a book, we get a few pennies from Amazon.
 This does not affect how much an author earns, nor does it change the price of what you pay.
 Which, if you’re in KU, is nothing but your monthly subscription anyway!
 And don’t worry, we can’t see what you’ve purchased either!